 - Revocable trust.
 A revocable or "living" trust can be set up to hold an older person's assets, with a relative, friend or financial institution serving as trustee.
 Alternatively, the older person can be a co-trustee of the trust with another individual who will take over the duties of trustee should the older person become incapacitated.

 Contact your attorney to discuss ways to protect against a guardianship.
-To find an attorney near you, go here: https://www.elderlawanswers.com/elder-law-attorneys.
+Find an elder law attorney near you.